April 2

 In fact, another way to phrase this question is "Do you want a vacuum sealer you can repair, or a vacuum sealer you have to replace?"

-We much prefer a sealer we can repair (it's much better for the world's landfills).
-But if you're only going to be an occasional user (a couple of times a week or less), an inexpensive consumer-grade edge sealer might be the right choice.
+We prefer a vacuum sealer we can repair (it's better for the world's landfills).
+But if you're going to be an occasional user (a couple of times a week or less), an inexpensive consumer-grade edge sealer might be the right choice.

 Vacuum Strength